RJ45toCerebrum/AndroidProgramming/README.md

 # Overview

-My final Project will be to render molecules in 2D and 3D forms.
+Render molecules in 2D and 3D forms.
 I will include:
 1) Ability to add any type of element from the periodic table
 2) Create new Molecules by making bonds between user created atoms
 3) Ability to translate and rotate